 For instance, if it is known that $\xbf^*$ satisfies the weak sparsity condition (or the budget/capacity constraint) that $\Vert \xbf^*\Vert_1\leq r$ for some known $r$ \citep{negahban2012unified,bugg2021logarithmic}, then, in view of \eqref{convert norms here} above, we may construct the regularization term with $q'=1+\frac{1}{\ln d}$ and $\xbf^0=\mathbf 0$.
 Correspondingly, $R^*= \frac{1}{2}\cdot e^2\cdot r^2$.

-\begin{remark} In the results of both Theorems \ref{thm: suboptimality} and \ref{thm: second main theorem convex optimal rate}, the complexity bounds are completely free from any metric entropy terms, leading to new complexity rates that are significantly better dependence on $d$ than the complexity benchmark \eqref{reduced rate}.
-Furthermore, while \eqref{reduced rate} is applicable to light-tailed SP problems, our results hold under heavy-tailed-ness with only a bounded second moment of the underlying randomness.
-To complement Theorems \ref{thm: suboptimality} and \ref{thm: second main theorem convex optimal rate} above, we are to additionally discuss our metric entropy-free results specifically under light-tailed-ness and their comparison with \eqref{reduced rate} later in Section \ref{sec: Metric entropy-free}. \end{remark}
+\begin{remark} In the results of both Theorems \ref{thm: suboptimality} and \ref{thm: second main theorem convex optimal rate}, the complexity bounds are completely free from any metric entropy terms, leading to new complexity rates that exhibit significantly better dependence on $d$ than the complexity benchmark \eqref{reduced rate}.
+Furthermore, while \eqref{reduced rate} is applicable to light-tailed SP problems, our results hold under heavy tails with only a bounded second moment of the underlying randomness.
+To complement Theorems \ref{thm: suboptimality} and \ref{thm: second main theorem convex optimal rate} above, we are to additionally discuss our metric entropy-free results specifically under light tails and their comparison with \eqref{reduced rate} later in Section \ref{sec: Metric entropy-free}. \end{remark}